Kavya-2025-DevOps/Q-s_to_Go_thru/1_K8s_AWS_Errors.md

 22. **Image Pull Error (ImagePullBackOff)** - Pod cannot pull image.?
 23. **Debugging Intermittent Production Issue** - App randomly fails under load.?

+# Scenario-Based

+DevOps Scenarios You Must Own

+1. Your pod is running but returning 503.
+Is it the pod or the service?
+How do you tell in under 2 minutes?
+2. Terraform apply failed halfway.
+State file is now out of sync.
+What is your exact recovery plan?
+3. Pipeline passed.
+Production still has old code.
+Name every possible reason and how you confirm each one.
+4. EC2 is unreachable.
+You cannot SSH.
+Walk me through every single step you take.
+5. Docker image is 2.1 GB.
+Deployment is too slow.
+How do you bring it under 300 MB without breaking the app?
+6. AWS bill doubled this month.
+No new resources were added.
+How do you find the exact cause in under 10 minutes?
+7. HPA is configured.
+Traffic spiked.
+Pods are not scaling.
+What are the 4 possible reasons?
+8. A developer committed secret keys to GitHub at 2 PM.
+What do you do in the next 5 minutes?
+9. Your Grafana dashboard shows everything is green.
+But users are flooding support with complaints.
+What is missing in your observability setup?
+10. You need to deploy to production with zero downtime.
+Your team has never done blue-green before.
+How do you design it?

 **************************** AWS *****************************